deepaksood619/deepaksood619.github.io/docs/psychology/productivity-productive-time-management-todo.md

 The most invisible form of wasted time is doing a good job on an unimportant task.

+Take care of the minutes and the hours will take care of themselves -- Lord Chesterfield

 https://www.scotthyoung.com/blog/2020/10/26/foundation-practices

 1. Establish an Airtight Productivity System